hhainguyen/hhainguyen.github.io/_posts/2018-04-30-namepatterns1.markdown

 </div>

-Let's plot the distribution of the names by country.
+To remove ambiguity between forenames and surnames, I annotated forenames with prefix # and surnames with prefix $.
+Now let's plot the distribution of the names by country (for clarity we only show countries with over 20 names).

 ```python